K3VRAL/BananaPredictor/README.md

 ## Installation

-Before you can do anything with the project, you will need to [download and install libosu.so](https://github.com/K3VRAL/libosu).
+Before you can do anything with the project, you will need to [download and install libosu](https://github.com/K3VRAL/libosu).

-The tools you will also need before you can do anything is `make`, `gcc` and `pkg-config`.
+The tools you will also need before you can do anything is `make`, `gcc`/`gcc-mingw` and `pkg-config`.

 Once you have the necessary tools and the library has been installed, in your terminal while still in the same folder location of this project's `Makefile`, write `make`, to compile the project to a binary, then `sudo make install` to install the binary.